Chewy salted caramel candies made from scratch.

 - In a large saucepan, add butter, sugars, sweetened condensed milk and glucose syrup and place on a low heat.
 Stir until ingredients have melted and combined.

 - Turn heat up to medium and bring the caramel to the boil, stirring constantly.
 Check caramel after 5 minutes by inserting a candy thermometer into the mixture.
 You want to reach 115 C (240 F).

 - If it’s not quite there yet, keep it on the heat and continue to stir constantly.
 Once the caramel reaches 115 C, turn off the heat immediately.
 Carefully whisk in the vanilla extract (it’s ok if it bubbles).

 - Pour the hot caramel into your prepared tin and generously sprinkle with sea salt.
 Place caramel in the fridge for at least 1 hour to set.

 - Remove the caramel from the tin and cut into small squares.
 I found it easier to cut after it had been left out for 10 minutes.
 Wrap the caramels using baking paper or wax paper and store in the fridge.

-*Glucose syrup: Glucose syrup will help the caramels set and become firm.
+Glucose syrup: Glucose syrup will help the caramel set and become firm.
 It can be found in the supermarket in the baking aisle.
 If you can’t find glucose syrup, you can use light corn syrup.